nehabisht87/Virtual-medic/README.md

 ## Description

 VirtualMedic is an application where you can create an account to schedule an appointment with a doctor.
-You login to the application, pick a date in the calendar, pick an available time and you will receive an email with a link to your video call with an available doctor.
+You can signup(for new user) to the application, pick a date in the calendar, pick an available time and you will receive an email with a link to your video call with the available doctor.
-You can also check various Health articles, about medicines and diagnostics for your refernece.
+You can also check various Health articles, about medicines and diagnostics for your reference.

-It is made with MERN Stack and Daily.co API for getting the room for meetings and using Chakra-UI for styling.
+It is made with MERN Stack and Daily.co API for getting the room for meetings and Chakra-UI has been used for UI & styling.

 ## Table of Contents